junkawahara/graph_data/dict_order/register/README.md

 make_data.py 100
 ```

-It makes 100 graph files in the DIMACS format.
+It downloads the data and makes 100 graph files in the DIMACS format.
 If you run

 ```